 Every study programme has an Open House page with videos, FAQs and live events.
 On the main Open House website you can discover all our programmes,explore the city and campus, and get inspired during our theme weeks.

-The UvA has been a pioneer in this exciting and growing field.
 Our intensive, one-year programme combines coursework and a thesis project based on your own individual fieldwork.
 You can choose to do research in the Netherlands or anywhere else in Europe; go to Asia, Africa or the Americas.
 You will design and organise your own research project, on a medical anthropological or sociological theme of your interest, with the guidance of our international academic staff.

-|Diploma||MSc Medical Anthropology and Sociology|
+|Degree programme||MSc Medical Anthropology and Sociology|